bulletmark/cdhist/README.md

 That's it!
 The above is all you really need to know.
 Instead of having to type the directory name you merely enter it's index.
 The directories are displayed most recently visited last, without duplicates.
-Index 0 is the current directory, Index 1 is the previous, index 2 is the second previous, up to a user configured number (default 30).
+Index 0 is the current directory, index 1 is the previous, index 2 is the second previous, up to a user configured number (default 30).
 Other available commands and options are: